thatandromeda/lc_etl/README.md

 - `python -m spacy download en_core_web_sm`

 ## Installation on m1
 The `pipenv install` may fail due to unresolved upstream issues with numpy/scipy, and missing system dependencies.
-Before attempting it, manually install the following:
+Before attempting it, create your pipenv, and manually install the following:

 ```
 brew install gfortran